-California based table grapes breeding specialist Ard has highlighted the growing availability of early ARRA cultivars, which are beginning to appear in good volumes across the market.
+California based table grapes breeding specialist ARD has highlighted the growing availability of early ARRA cultivars, which are beginning to appear in good volumes across the market.

 Grapa Varieties, which was founded by the Karniel family, exclusively commercialises these new ARRA table grape varieties to growers worldwide.

-“These early varieties, unique to the ARRA programme, are the result of Ard breeder Shachar Karniel’s foresight,” the group explained.
+“These early varieties, unique to the ARRA programme, are the result of ARD breeder Shachar Karniel’s foresight,” the group explained.
 “Years ago Shachar anticipated the need to replace existing early varieties like Flame and Perlett that were deemed no longer suitable due to their considerable production costs and high maintenance requirements.

-“Among the early ARRA varieties that are making their mark, ARRA 29 and ARRA 30 are commercialised worldwide,” Grapa noted.
+“Among the ARRA varieties that are making their mark, ARRA 29 and ARRA 30 are commercialised worldwide,” Grapa noted.

 ARRA 29 is a large, early, crisp variety and an “excellent replacement for Flame” with exceptional eating quality, the group said, while

 ARRA 30 is ready for harvest seven days after Early Sweet, perfect for mass production and said to be a replacement for a very early white variety.

 In addition to these, Grapa pointed to several promising early varieties currently being tested, many of which will be on show during the upcoming ARRA Open Field Days which will take place in Bakersfield, California in July and August, along with a new line of muscat and mid- to late-season varieties.